We shall fight on the beaches: Reception

-It is said that immediately after giving the speech, Churchill muttered to a colleague, "And we’ll fight them with the butt ends of broken beer bottles because that's bloody well all we've got!".
+It is said that immediately after giving the speech, Churchill muttered to a colleague, "And we'll fight them with the butt ends of broken beer bottles because that's bloody well all we've got!"
 Nonetheless, Churchill impressed his listeners and the speech was immediately recognised to be historic.
-Jock Colville, one of Churchill's secretaries, noted in his diary "A magnificent oration, which obviously moved the House".
-Chips Channon, a Conservative MP, wrote in his diary "he was eloquent and oratorical and used magnificent English; several Labour members cried".
+Jock Colville, one of Churchill's secretaries, noted in his diary "A magnificent oration, which obviously moved the House."
+Chips Channon, a Conservative MP, wrote in his diary "he was eloquent and oratorical and used magnificent English; several Labour members cried."
 A Labour MP, Josiah Wedgwood, friend and admirer of Churchill since the Dardanelles campaign, wrote to him, "My dear Winston.
-That was worth 1,000 guns and the speeches of 1,000 years".
+That was worth 1,000 guns and the speeches of 1,000 years."

-Unlike his subsequent This was their finest hour speech, Churchill's 4 June speech in the House of Commons was not repeated by him as a live radio broadcast that evening.
-Rather, as with his earlier Blood, toil, tears and sweat speech, extracts were read by the newsreader on that evening's BBC news broadcast.
+Unlike his subsequent "This was their finest hour" speech, Churchill's 4 June speech in the House of Commons was not repeated by him as a live radio broadcast that evening.
+Rather, as with his earlier "Blood, toil, tears and sweat" speech, extracts were read by the newsreader on that evening's BBC news broadcast.
 They made a great impression on Vita Sackville-West:

 The next year American journalist H. R. Knickerbocker wrote that its words "deserve to be memorized by us all", observing that "With Churchill's picture these words are placarded in homes and offices throughout the British Empire."

+Recordings

 No audio record was made at the time of the original speech; Churchill only produced an audio recording in 1949, by repeating his previous oration.
 Despite this, many people after the war misremembered that they had heard Churchill speaking on the radio in 1940 when all there had been were BBC news reports that quoted his words.

 In 1984, English heavy metal band Iron Maiden mixed a section of this recording at the beginning of the video for their song "Aces High", which is inspired by the Battle of Britain, also using the recording as the introduction to the song when performed on stage, Iron Maiden also use this section as a beginning for many live shows namely during their 1984 World Slavery Tour.
-In Fool's Overture, the closing track of Supertramp's 1977 album Even in the Quietest Moments..., some excerpts of the speech are heard along with London's Big Ben chiming.
+In "Fool's Overture", the closing track of Supertramp's 1977 album Even in the Quietest Moments..., some excerpts of the speech are heard along with London's Big Ben chiming.

+Popular myths

+Two popular myths are commonly propagated in newspapers and blogs.
+In 1972, actor Norman Shelley claimed to have recorded the speech impersonating Churchill.
+They featured in a 1994 book, 2000 Economist article, and an Atlantic article from 2002 by Christopher Hitchens, containing the following claims:

+Myth 1: The speech was supposedly orated by the actor Norman Shelley, possibly because Churchill was too drunk.
+Shelley did indeed make a phonograph recording in 1942 of a different Churchill speech, but never impersonated the Prime Minister over the airwaves.